ItchyBrother/EAC/README.md

 - Training time scales with experience level.
 - Training costs scale with configured multipliers and per-star adjustments.
 - Training messages are optional and configurable.

+### Crash detection
+- If Kerbals crash, when they land, there may be a penalty of added recovery time or even forced retirement.
+- Completely configurable.

 ### Aging & Retirement
 - Kerbals age in years (Kerbin time supported).